e04rror/S-DES-algorithm/README.md

 # S-DES-algorithm
-Implementation of the simplified data encryption standard on the C++
+Implementation of the simplified data encryption standard using the C++